 - The Patty Place – $3-8 for patties and $3 for a small ice cream

 - Crackpot Kitchen – $5.50 Happy Hour drinks 5 p.m. -10 p.m.
 Food $15-$30

-- Thursday Fish Fry (free entry) – $6-$8 conch fritters.
+- Thursday Fish Fry (free entry and live music) – $6-$8 conch fritters.
 Thursday from 5 p.m. -10 p.m.
-The island is known for their conch and seafood and the Thursday Fish Fry has many food vendors to choose from.
+The island is known for its conch and seafood and the Thursday Fish Fry has many great food vendors to choose from.
 I highly recommend taking food to go and trying a little bit of everything

 - Coconut Grove – $15 Thai Coconut Shrimp with rice and peas

 Villa del Mar is also 5-10 minutes walking distance to nightlife.
 Providenciales has 2 main clubs that are located across from each other: The Sandbar and Danny Buoy (Free Entry and you can bring your own drinks).
 We saved a lot of money by walking instead of taking a $6-$8 per person cab ride.